 The Grassroots Institute encourages the Editors to appoint diverse expert Editorial Boards and Advisory Board.
 This is also reflective in our multi-national and inclusive workplace.
 We are proud to create equal opportunities without regard to gender, ethnicity, sexual orientation, age, religion, or socio-economic status.
 There is no place for discrimination in our workplace and Editors of our journals are to uphold these principles in high regard.

-In case of research involving medical data collection from human subjects, authors need to follow WMA Declaration of Helsinki.Various policies are also listed on WMA website and such policies would be useful for the researchers dealing with human bodies.
+This ethical compliance is important for those whose research is involving medical data collection from human subjects.
+The authors need to comply with the WMA Declaration of Helsinki.Additionally, various policies are also listed on WMA website and such policies would be useful for the researchers dealing with human bodies.
 To read more on research ethics, please consider reading What is Ethics in Research?
 Also, please do not forget reading European Commission on research ethics.

-ARRIVE (Animal Research: Reporting of In Vivo Experiments) has set out guidelines to improve the reporting of research using animals – maximising information published and minimising unnecessary studies.
-Authors are encouraged to liaise with ARRIVE items, crosscheck research work against their CHECKLIST and finally upload them during the submission process of the manuscript.
+ARRIVE (Animal Research: Reporting of In Vivo Experiments) is a set of guidelines to improve the reporting of research using animals.
+Authors should read the ARRIVE items, crosscheck research work against its CHECKLIST and finally upload them during the submission process of the manuscript.

 In addition, we also support 3Rs principals (Replacement, Reduction and Refinement) for humans and animals’ usage in research.
 Briefly 3Rs are:

 Replacement: approaches which avoid or replace the use of animals